seperman/deepdiff/deepdiff/diff_doc.rst

     Using the cache_size can dramatically improve the diff performance especially for the nested objects at the cost of more memory usage.

 cache_purge_level: int, 0, 1, or 2. default=1
-    :ref:`cache_purge_level_label` defines what objects in DeepDiff should be deleted to free the memory once the diff object is calculated.
+    :ref:`cache_purge_level` defines what objects in DeepDiff should be deleted to free the memory once the diff object is calculated.
 If this value is set to zero, most of the functionality of the diff object is removed and the most memory is released.
 A value of 1 preserves all the functionalities of the diff object.
 A value of 2 also preserves the cache and hashes that were calculated during the diff calculations.
 In most cases the user does not need to have those objects remained in the diff unless for investigation purposes.

 cache_tuning_sample_size : int >= 0, default = 0
     :ref:`cache_tuning_sample_size_label` This is an experimental feature.
 It works hands in hands with the :ref:`cache_size_label`.
 When cache_tuning_sample_size is set to anything above zero, it will sample the cache usage with the passed sample size and decide whether to use the cache or not.
 And will turn it back on occasionally during the diffing process.
 This option can be useful if you are not sure if you need any cache or not.
 However you will gain much better performance with keeping this parameter zero and running your diff with different cache sizes and benchmarking to find the optimal cache size.